Mime artist

-A mime artist, or simply mime (from Greek μῖμος, mimos, "imitator, actor"), is a person who uses mime (also called pantomime outside of Britain), the acting out of a story through body motions without the use of speech, as a theatrical medium or as a performance art.
+A mime artist, or simply mime (from Greek μῖμος, mimos, "imitator, actor"), is a kind of performer who uses mime (also called pantomime), by acting or entertaining through the use of body motions without speech, as a theatrical medium or as a performance art.
 In earlier times, in English, such a performer would typically be referred to as a mummer.
-Miming is distinguished from silent comedy, in which the artist is a character in a film or skit without sound.

 Jacques Copeau, strongly influenced by commedia dell'arte and Japanese Noh theatre, used masks in the training of his actors.
 His pupil Étienne Decroux was highly influenced by this, started exploring and developing the possibilities of mime, and developed corporeal mime into a highly sculptural form, taking it outside the realms of naturalism.
 Jacques Lecoq contributed significantly to the development of mime and physical theatre with his training methods.
 As a result of this, the practice of mime has been included in the list of Intangible Cultural Heritage elements in France since 2017.

 History

 Ancient Greece and Rome

 The performance of mime originates at its earliest in Ancient Greece; the name is taken from a single masked dancer called Pantomimus, although performances were not necessarily silent.
 The first recorded mime was Telestēs in the play Seven Against Thebes by Aeschylus.
 Tragic mime was developed by Puladēs of Kilikia; comic mime was developed by Bathullos of Alexandria.
 Mime (mimus) was an aspect of Roman theatre from its earliest times, paralleling the Atellan farce in its improvisation (if without the latter's stock characters).
-It gradually began to replace the Atellanae as interludes [embolium] or postscripts [exodium] on the main theatre stages; became the sole dramatic event at the Floralia in the second century BC; and in the following century received technical advances at the hands of Publius Syrus and Decimus Laberius, who used expressions, situations and titles of Plautus' comedies.
-Under the Empire mime became the predominant Roman drama, if with mixed fortunes under different emperors.
+It gradually began to replace the Atellanae as interludes [embolium] or afterpieces (exodium on the main theatre stages; became the sole dramatic event at the Floralia in the second century BC; and in the following century received technical advances at the hands of Publilius Syrus and Decimus Laberius, who used expressions, situations and titles of Plautus' comedies.
+Under the Roman Empire mime became the predominant Roman drama, but experienced mixed fortunes under various emperors.
 Trajan banished mime artists; Caligula favored them; Marcus Aurelius made them priests of Apollo.
 Nero himself acted as a mime.
 The mime was distinguished from other dramas by its absence of masks, and by the presence of female as well as male performers.
-Stock characters included the lead (or archymimus[a]), the stooge or stupidus, and the gigolo, or cultus adulter in the Mimus Zelotypi or Jealous Mime.
+A mime called the archimime (Latin: archimimus) would perform as a part of Roman funeral processions by miming the deeds of the deceased.
+Mime stock characters included the stooge or stupidus, the gigolo, and cultus adulter in the mimus zelotypi or jealous mime.

 Medieval Europe

-In medieval Europe, early forms of mime such as mummer plays and later dumbshows evolved.
+In medieval Europe, early forms of mime such as mummer's plays and later dumbshows evolved.
 In early nineteenth-century Paris, Jean-Gaspard Deburau solidified the many attributes that have come to be known in modern times—the silent figure in whiteface.